Uphold business ethics and integrity

 • PMI Compliance Help Line (online or by telephone), which is a third-party operated reporting channel available 24 hours a day, seven days a week, in all languages spoken at PMI.
 Individuals may use the Compliance Help Line anonymously, subject to local laws and regulations.

-There is a strong speaking-up culture at PMI, with most employees communicating directly with the E&C department and disclosing their identity when doing so.
-Specifically, in 2022, only 16 percent of the reports received by E&C were submitted anonymously (2021: 22 percent).
+There is a robust speaking-up culture at PMI, with most employees communicating directly with the Compliance department and voluntarily disclosing their identity when doing so.
+Specifically, in 2023, only 19 percent of the reports received by Compliance were submitted anonymously (2022: 16 percent).

-The E&C team continues to increase its outreach to employees on PMI’s speaking-up program.
-As part of our Inside E&C initiative, for example, the department shares quarterly statistics with employees globally about speaking-up reports, compliance violations, and disciplinary actions, as well as anonymized real-life examples of misconduct and advisory guidance provided in response to employee questions.
+The Compliance team regularly communicates to employees about PMI’s speaking-up program.
+For example, the Compliance team publishes quarterly statistics about speaking-up reports, compliance violations, and disciplinary actions, and shares with employees anonymized real-life examples of misconduct and advisory guidance.

 Compliance investigations

-At PMI, we take all reports received through our speaking-up channels seriously and are committed to following up objectively and in a timely manner.
+At PMI, we take all reports received through our speaking up channels seriously and are committed to following up objectively and in a timely manner.
 We investigate all reports that raise compliance concerns, and we involve other functions or line management as warranted.
 We implement corrective measures to address investigation findings and calibrate disciplinary actions against past outcomes to keep the process fair.
-When investigating suspected E&C violations, trained personnel adhere to PMI Investigations Standards, which are designed to ensure an equitable and respectful process.
+When investigating suspected compliance violations, trained personnel adhere to PMI Investigations Standards, which are designed to ensure an equitable and respectful process.
 We run a post-investigation quality assurance program to get feedback on how well we met these standards.
-We also have implemented a Retaliation Check program to detect, remedy, and prevent retaliation against people who speak up, a process that includes regular follow-ups with employees who have made a report.
-Finally, we run checks to ensure year-end performance assessments are fair, and we review substantial employment decisions pertaining to any employee identified as at risk of retaliation before the decisions are implemented.
+We have also implemented a Retaliation Check program to detect, remedy, and prevent retaliation against people who speak up, as well as those involved in investigations.

-We received 990 reports through Ethics & Compliance Speak Up channels in 2022 (2021: 929).
-This represents an increase from the prior two years, reflecting employees’ return to the office following the COVID-19 disruptions.
-Around 54 percent of the matters that were closed in 2022 did not involve a compliance allegation and were resolved through E&C advisory services or referred to line management or appropriate departments, such as our People & Culture teams, for further action.
+We received 1,258 reports through Compliance Speak Up channels in 2023 (2022: 990).
+Around 53 percent of the matters that were closed in 2023 did not involve a compliance allegation and were resolved through Compliance advisory services or referred to line management or appropriate departments, such as our People & Culture teams, for further action.

 Preventing bribery and corruption

-Our standard is clear: we do not bribe anyone, anywhere, for any reason.
-We recognize that our refusal to participate in corrupt activities may make doing business more difficult in some markets, but bribery is unacceptable at PMI.
+Our standard is clear: We do not bribe anyone, anywhere, for any reason.
+We recognize that our refusal to participate in corrupt activities may make conducting business more difficult in some markets, but bribery is unacceptable at PMI.

 We publicly disclose on PMI.com the very limited political contributions we make, and we adhere to lobbying regulations.